abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ### Set the database parameters for example snippet

-Open the file `example.rb` and modify the line #4 that starts with `DataMapper.setup` to have the parameter values that correspond to your database.
+Open the file `models.rb` and modify the line #4 that starts with `DataMapper.setup` to have the parameter values that correspond to your database.
 It should take the form of